Arthur151/ROMP/README.md

 Thanks to [Gavin Gray](https://github.com/gngdb) for adding support for an elegant context manager to run code in a notebook via [this pull](https://github.com/Arthur151/ROMP/pull/58).

+Thanks to [VLT Media](https://github.com/vltmedia) for adding support for running on Windows.

 Here are some great resources we benefit:

 - SMPL models and layer is borrowed from MPII [SMPL-X model](https://github.com/vchoutas/smplx).